 2.US Consulates in Mexico: Generally, TCN’s who reside in the US and who are renewing a visa in any category except B-1/B-2 or H-2 are welcome to apply for a US visa in Mexico.
 Renewals can only be in the same category.
 This means those who have changed status in the US to another status are generally not permitted to apply for a visa as a TCN at a US Consulate in Mexico.

-What Types of Risks Do TCN’s Fact At US Border Consulates?
+What Types of Risks Do TCN’s Face At US Border Consulates?

-When seeking TCN processing, you should be aware that, as a TCN, you may be more likely to encounter difficulties at the time of the interview.
+When seeking Third country national visa processing, you should be aware that, as a TCN, you may be more likely to encounter difficulties at the time of the interview.
 Examples include:

 - Consular officers at US border consulates may deny visas whenever they believe there are fraud indicators present and it is impossible for the applicant to overcome the implications because s/he is not in their home country or in the U.S.